Persian sturgeon

-The Persian sturgeon (Acipenser persicus) is a species of fish in the family Acipenseridae.
+The Persian sturgeon (Huso persicus) is a species of fish in the family Acipenseridae.
 It is found in the Caspian Sea and to a lesser extent the Black Sea and ascends certain rivers to spawn, mainly the Volga, Kura, Araks and Ural Rivers.
 It is heavily fished for its flesh and its roe and is limited in its up-river migrations by damming of the rivers.
 Young fish feed on small invertebrates, graduating to larger prey such as crabs and fish as they grow.
 The threats faced by this fish include excessive fishing with the removal of immature fish before they have bred, damming of the rivers, loss of spawning areas and water pollution.
 The International Union for Conservation of Nature has listed the fish as critically endangered and has suggested that the increased provision of hatcheries could be of benefit.

+Taxonomy

+Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.

 Physical appearance

 The Persian or Caspian sturgeon has an elongated, bulky body with a bluish tint.
 This type of sturgeon is endemic to the Caspian and Black Sea basins, but primarily resides in the Caspian Sea.
 Populations may also occur in tributaries and rivers inbound to the Caspian Sea.
 Sturgeons are commercially important fishes valued for their meat but mainly for their roe.
 Formerly omnipresent in the region, heavy fishing of the sturgeon for caviar has forced it to Critically Endangered Species status.